Thoughts, ponderings, reflections.

 I was never very excited about their breakout self-titled album, but I loved 2002’s Divine Discontent (specifically “Eyes Wide Open” and “Paralyzed”).
 I’m still deciding what I think of My Dear Machine, but at the very least it’s nice to have them back.

-1. One Response to “Sixpence None the Richer is Back”
+One thought on “Sixpence None the Richer is Back”